inkline/inkline/packages/inkline.io/pages/docs/introduction/customization/template.md

 ### Variables

-Create a new stylus file called `variables.styl`, where we'll define the values you want to use with Inkline.
+Create a new Stylus file called `variables.styl`, where we'll define the values you want to use with Inkline.
 Let's say we want to override the primary and secondary colors for all components.

 ~~~css
 --color-primary := #d84550